yamakadi/clroxide/README.md

 ## Usage

+You can find more examples in the [`examples/`](examples) folder.

+### Run an assembly and capture its output

 `ClrOxide` will load the CLR in the current process, resolve `mscorlib` and redirect the output for `System.Console`, finally loading and running your executable and returning its output as a string.

 Streaming the output is not currently supported, although I'm sure the CLR wrangling magic used for redirecting the output could be a good guide for anyone willing to implement it.

-### Run an assembly and capture its output

 ```rust
 use clroxide::clr::Clr;